Fanning Springs State Park

 Welcome to Fanning Springs State Park

-Located on the Suwannee River, this inviting source of cool, clear water has attracted people for thousands of years.
-Fanning Springs now produces less than 65 million gallons of water daily, making it a second magnitude spring.
+Located along the meandering Suwannee River, Fanning Spring in an inviting source of cool, clear crisp water that has attracted people for thousands of years.
+Fanning Springs now produces around 65 million gallons of water daily, making it a second magnitude spring.
 Historically, Fanning Spring was a first-magnitude springs as recently as the 1990s.
-Swimming or snorkeling in the spring is a refreshing activity on a hot day.

 For those doing day trips, don’t forget the Nature Coast State Trail and Manatee Springs State Park.
 The Nature Coast State Trail provides an excellent opportunity to experience the Sunshine State's Natural North Florida.
 In the early 1900s, trains were replacing the steamship as the freight and passenger carrier throughout the Suwannee River Valley.
 Today, visitors can retrace this historic route of the Atlantic Coastline Railroad, traversing 32 miles of Florida's beautiful Nature Coast region.
 It consists of two primary alignments built along abandoned rail lines that intersect at Wilcox Junction, connecting the communities of Cross City, Trenton, Fanning Springs and Chiefland.